morty-faas/morty-faas.github.io/pages/contribute.md

 ### Review flow

-**Your pull request have to be rebased before asking for merge**
+**Your pull request needs to be up to date with the latest changes before asking for merge**

 When your Pull Request is ready to be reviewed, you can ask for "review" using github pull requests parameters.

-The Pull Request will be checked in a first step by a maintainer using the following criterias:
+The Pull Request will be checked in a first step by a maintainer using the following criteria:

-- [x] Rebased and don't have merge conflict
+- [x] Up to date and no merge conflict
-- [x] Code explainations and documentation provided
+- [x] Code explanations and documentation provided
 - [x] Unitary tests or procedure to test the feature provided
 - [x] Pull request have a description of the feature objectives provided